Apress/Continuous-Integration-CI-and-Continuous-Delivery-CD/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+The unit test framework used in chapter 6 can be found on my personal Github page: [junit-pipeline](https://github.com/hvmerode/junit-pipeline)

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.